Taste Marinduque: Try Ulang Ulang Ubod Soup with Crayfish for an Explosion of Flavors!

 Jump to recipe

-So let me talk about this delicious Filipino soup that originates from my island of Marinduque – Ulang Ulang Soup with Crayfish.
-This is a flavorful soup that combines the sweetness of ubod (coconut palm heart) with the sourness of calamansi, and the unique flavor of crayfish, creating a perfect balance of flavors that will make your taste buds dance.
+So let me talk about this delicious Filipino soup that originates from my island of Marinduque – Ulang Ulang Soup Ubod Soup.
+This is a flavorful soup that combines the sweetness of ubod (coconut palm heart) with the sourness of Alugihib, and the unique sweet flavor of Ulang, creating a perfect balance of flavors that will make your taste buds dance.

 What is Ulang Ulang

-Ulang ulang is freshwater shrimp, used to be abundant in our rivers before Marcopper Mining destroyed our beloved Mogpog river.
-This specific dish named for it is actually a survival food for after a huge storm and every ingredient comes together.
-Since we can’t have that, and I am currently taking care of crayfish for breeding in freshwater, well…can’t blame me for not trying.
+Ulang is freshwater shrimp, used to be abundant in our rivers before Marcopper Mining destroyed our beloved Mogpog river.
+This specific dish called Ulang Ulang must have been named for it.
+It is actually a survival food and we only get to taste it after a huge storm and every ingredient comes together.
+Since we can’t have that, and I am currently taking care of crayfish for breeding in freshwater, I’m using that hehe well…can’t blame me for not trying.

 The Ubod (Coconut Palm Heart) and Where To Get It